howarrob/microsophila/README.md

 ### Step 2: run script "microsophila_install.sh"

 The install script checks that you have exported the variables from step 1 before proceeding to install sratools, bowtie2, and MetaPhlAn (as well as the respective dependencies of each).

+### Step 3: run script "create_dummy_accession.sh"

+To avoid having to generate real data, this script creates a child directory of $MICROSOPHILA_STORAGE_PATH to use for testing.
+So far, it contains some empty directories and a MetaPhlAn profile file.